ioccc-src/winner/bugs.md

-Although [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this for some of the versions that are generated (see below tip) it will not work for all with the clang compiler (gcc works fine).
+Although [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this for some of the versions that are generated (see below tip) it will not work for all with the clang compiler (gcc works fine) and in some versions of clang it will not work at all due to yet another defect (see below also).

 Cody noted that trying to fix it in some cases causes a segfault and in other cases it fails to generate some of the files (others are okay) at all (empty files).

 There is another change that was thought up on 08 July 2023 which allows for another version to be compiled with clang but it causes some of the versions to